-According to a recent BERL Regional Rankings Report (March 2013), Selwyn District was the highest ranked local authority in New Zealand in terms of economic performance in 2012.
+According to a recent BERL Regional Rankings Report (January 2014), Selwyn District was the highest ranked local authority in New Zealand in terms of economic performance in 2013.
 While the report recognises that Selwyn has a strong farming community, most of the economic growth has stemmed from the increase in population and associated sectors, such as construction, retail trade and social services.
-At a population of 40,700, Selwyn employed 14,000 FTE and generated \$1.2 billion in GDP across 5,400 businesses.
-Notably, there was a 50% increase in employment in the construction industry and a 40% increase in arts and recreation services.
+At a population of 44,500, Selwyn employed 15,200 FTE across 5,500 businesses.
+Between 2012 - 2013 there has been ongoing employment growth in the construction industry and there was an increase in the number of jobs in the business services and manufacturing sector.